ColOfAbRiX/the-road-to-fp/05_composition.md

 foundations in these two paradigms try to solve the expression problem.
 The article [The Expression Problem and its solutions][4] give a good glimpse at the two perspectives, although it uses C++ and Clojure it's still an interesting read.

+## Exercises 5.3

+### 5.3.1

+Looking at exercise 5.2.1, can the function `createUser` call the validation functions in parallel?
+What about the functions three solution functions (f1, f2 and f3) of exercise 5.2.2, can they call the mathematical functions in parallel?
+What's the difference?

 ## References